Bug #12206

 Real life use case: I'm setting up instrumentation code that can track and measure/benchmark call times of specific methods, but after it's done I want to clean up and restore original code the way it was.
 For me, it would be even better to support to "unprepend" a module from a class instead of undef_method on the mod, but that's more of a feature request than a bug).

-Updated by znz (Kazuhiro NISHIYAMA) almost 9 years ago
+Updated by znz (Kazuhiro NISHIYAMA) over 9 years ago

-Updated by EugeneG (Eugene Gilburg) almost 9 years ago
+Updated by EugeneG (Eugene Gilburg) over 9 years ago

 Kazuhiro NISHIYAMA wrote: